 I understand well why a few sincere people would believe those things, since there are teachings of Joshua which appear to call for such things.
 The key point on this matter – or any matter regarding Joshua – is to know him by ALL his teachings, sayings and actions in the four gospels.
-As soon as we take one saying and run with it without carefully seeking to understand his true position on a matter, we risk being less effective in our work for him, or worse, we are misled.
+As soon as we take one saying and run with it without carefully and diligently and objectively seeking to understand the saying in light of ALL his teachings, we risk being less effective in our work for him, or worse, we are misled.

 I am particularly sensitive to addressing this matter since people who are sincere and dedicated enough to try and forsake all for Joshua are to be commended and praised for their sincerity and work.
 This is especially true in a time where loving and serving money and material things seems to be universal across the earth.
-Clearly, worshipping or loving and serving money and material things has been a large part of the way of the world since humans first walked the earth.
+Clearly, worshipping or loving and serving money and material things has been a large part of the way of the people of the earth since we first walked the earth.

 I in no way condemn or negatively judge those seeking to live with fewer material things if their efforts to live like they believe Joshua wants is motivated by faith in him and love for him.
 If this is the case with an individual, then they are doing better than most of the few of us who are seeking to be faithful to him.

 If, however, they are prideful about their efforts, or will not listen to other sincere disciples who want to talk about Joshua and his teachings to try and gain unity, then they are not doing well.
 Or if they are doing what they are doing out of fear - including trying to obey due to fear – then they are not doing well.
 If that is the case, then they are yet another person or group of people who don’t know Joshua well enough to know what his most important teaching is, the only teaching he described as “his command”.